noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 ---

-[And so, do you have some kind of method in mind, “Shalltear”?]
+[And so, do you have some kind of method in mind, Shalltear?]

 [Isn’t this the second time already?!
 No, no, if you’re going around the Six Kings, you should have just gone to Megiddo-san or Magnawell-san!
 Why are you